openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Scroll down in ofApp.cpp to find the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function.
 Similar to `mousePressed(...)`, this function is called any time a key is pressed, and it receives  an `int` called `key` to identify which key is currently being pressed.
 We will use `key` to change our `drawingMode` variable: press "r" for rectangle mode, "c" for circle mode, etc.

 But how exactly does an `int` tell us which key has been pressed?
 That `int` is the ASCII code for the key that was pressed.
 Check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to know that ASCII is an agreed upon system for assigning numbers to characters.
 It turns out to be quite easy to check if the ASCII integer `key` represents a particular character.
-In C++, you can compare an integer like `key` with a character directly using `==` or `!=`.
+In C++, we can compare an integer like `key` with a character directly using `==` or `!=`.
 Add these lines to the `keyPressed(...)` function:

 	if (key == 'r') drawingMode = rectangleMode;
 	else if (key == 'c') drawingMode = circleMode;